-And also back to that dear old law and gospel.
-Above all, the gospel with its reassuring nourishment.
-That gospel which makes us one with our Savior as a branch in Him, The Vine.
-And happy also with the law, which we need, and which indicates to us the direction to grow as branches in the Vine.
+And also back to that dear old Law and Gospel.
+Above all, the Gospel with its sweet reassuring news.
+That Gospel which makes us one with our Savior as a branch in Him, the Vine.
+And happy also with the Law, which we need, and which indicates to us the direction to grow as branches in the Vine.

-Then, too, we are blessed over and over again in the privilege to have that faith nourished day in and day out through the strengthening grace coming to us richly and freely in the gospel and sacraments.
+Then, too, we are blessed over and over again in the privilege to have that faith nourished day in and day out through the strengthening grace coming to us richly and freely in the Gospel and Sacrament.
 What a springboard for a life of morality!
-And what a privilege for us as Christian leaders, helping His people toward that moral life He wants for them all!
-What a night-and-day contrast with the agenda the secular humanists would suggest to us!
+And what a privilege for us as Christian teachers to lead His youth toward that moral life He wants for them all.
+What a night and day contrast with what the secular humanists would have us do!

 Oh, we do well to approach the task of moral training as Christian realists.
-Along with the new man in us and in our people, there is also a large measure of the old Adam.
+Along with the new man in us and in our students there is also a large measure of the old Adam.
 Thus it will be all throughout our training days, whether we are training the youth the Lord has entrusted to us or whether we are training ourselves.
-We nonetheless do strive to have our people and us become "thoroughly equipped for every good work," as Paul urges Timothy (II Tim.3:16).
-As Paul also reminds Titus, we seek to aid our people to say "No" to ungodliness and worldly passions, and to live self-controlled, upright and godly lives in this present age, while we wait for the blessed hope-the glorious appearing of our great God and Savior, Jesus Christ (Titus 2:12-13).
+Nonetheless, we keep before us the goal which our Savior himself set before his followers: "Be perfect, therefore, as your heavenly Father is perfect."
+(Matt.
+5:48) Our goal is to set our sights and those of our children on that moral perfection, although as Christian realists we know that neither we nor they can fully achieve it.
+We do strive to have our children and we become "thoroughly equipped for every good work" as Paul urges Timothy.
+(II Tim.
+3:16) As Paul also reminds Titus, we seek to aid our youth "to say 'No' to ungodliness and worldly passions, and to live self-controlled, upright and godly lives in this present age, while we wait for the blessed hope-the glorious appearing of our great God and Savior, Jesus Christ."
+(Titus 2:12-13)

-In our training, too, we must always seek to frame moral decisions in the scope of Christian faith and love.
-To do anything less would be moralizing: the inculcation of desirable behavior without any relationship to Christ.
+In our training, too, we must always seek to frame moral decisions within the scope of Christian faith and love.
+Indeed, to do anything less would be moralizing.
+Simply put, moralizing is the inculcation of desirable behavior without any relationship to Christ.
 In other words, we try to grow a branch which has been cut off from the Vine.
+Christian morality is present when-and only when-the branch is growing from the Vine, when actions flow from sincere faith.

 It is here especially that the Moral Majority goes astray.
-Our call as Christian leaders is to impart the full Christian morality of the Bible.
-This is the vine and branches morality.
+Our call as Christian educators is to impart the full Christian morality of the Bible.
+This is the "Vine and branches" morality.
 It is much more than facing up to an occasional issue such as sex education or abortion.
-It is the on-going, everyday life-in-Christ of the Christian as he or she experiences it day in and day out.
+It is the ongoing life-in-Christ of the Christian as he experiences it day in and day out.